 - Accreditation process: Providers will have the option of using an abstract to verify performance-in-practice or to continue using labels.
-We are in the process of producing the abstract.

 - Initial applicants: Organizations applying for Provisional Accreditation will no longer be required to have an on-site survey.
 Surveys are still required; conference calls are the standard interview format the ACCME currently uses.
-Initial applicants and accreditors continue to have the option of using other survey formats including televideo and face-to-face, if circumstances warrant it.
+Initial applicants and accreditors continue to have the option of using other survey formats including video conference and face-to-face, if circumstances warrant it.